Related party information

 Fixed salary remuneration

-The other benefits consist accident and disability insurance, appropriate expense allowances and the use of a company car, NS business card or mobility allowance.
+The other benefits include accident and disability insurance, appropriate expense allowances and the use of a company car, Dutch national business card or mobility allowance.
 The company has also taken out a directors’ and officers’ liability insurance on behalf of the Management Board members.

 The members of the Management Board have no options, shares or loans related to the company.
 Acceptance of ancillary positions requires the explicit approval of the Supervisory Board.

 All members of the Management Board are appointed for a period of 4 years, which can be renewed.
-Mrs Broekhuizen is serving in her second term and has an employment contract for an indefinite period of time.
-Mrs Bouaré serves in her first term of appointment and has an employment contract for a definite period of time.
+Mrs. Bouaré serves in her second term of appointment and has an employment contract for a definite period of time.

 There are no employees at FMO who earn more than the CEO.
-In accordance with the GRI Standards, the ratio between the total fixed remuneration of the highest-paid individual, the CEO, and the median of the rest remained 0.29 (2019: 0.29).
-Or in other words the highest-paid individual received a total fixed remuneration of 3.5 times the amount paid to the Median of (the rest of) the total staff population.
-Compared to what is seen in the financial sector in the Netherlands this ratio is relatively low.
+In accordance with the GRI Standards, the ratio between the total fixed remuneration of the highest-paid individual, the CEO, and the median of the rest remained 0.29 (2021: 0.29).
+Or in other words the highest-paid individual received a total fixed remuneration of 3.5 times the amount paid to the median of (the rest of) the total staff population.
+Compared to what is seen in the financial sector in the Netherlands this ratio remained relatively low.

 Remuneration of the Management Board